 Guy Raz interviews the power couple (Chip & Joanna Gaines) behind the Fixer Upper phenomenon.
 The episode details how they transformed a small remodeling business in Waco, Texas, into a media and retail empire.
 They discuss the challenges of sudden fame, the decision to walk away from their hit TV show at its peak to focus on their family and business health, and how they built the Magnolia brand on authenticity and faith.

 I never thought about it this way, but home renovation and construction was a big part of my formative years.
 When I was young, my family built a sizable addition to our house, and my father did much of the work himself to save money!
 I learned so much about the whole process: from framing and insulation to plumbing, electrical, drywall, and tiling.
-To this day, I still watch countless shows about home and furniture renovation and restoration (the people building off-grid hold a special fascination for me).
-It was great to listen to this podcast and learn how this subject became such a popular phenomenon.

 Listen to the episode: